hero-iot/novodi_docs/novodi_docs/docs/idea_management_access.md

 ## Getting Access to Idea Management

-The Novodi idea management is currently in an early adaptor phase.
-Getting access it requires an organisation.
-Write an email to hello@novodi.app to apply for an early adaptor organisation.
+The Novodi idea management is currently in an early adapter phase.
+Getting access requires an organisation.
+Write an email to hello@novodi.app to apply for an early adapter organisation.

-Exsting organisations can be accessed via
+Existing organisations can be accessed in three different ways:

-1. Log in with your account on novodi.app and select your organisation from the dropdown on the top right.
+1. Log in with your account on [novodi.app](https://novodi.app/en/home) and select your organisation from the dropdown on the top right.

-2. Go directly to your organisation by entering our organisation-id before in the link *organisation-id*.novodi.app
+2. Go directly to your organisation by entering your organisation-id before in the link *organisation-id*.novodi.app

 3. Ask the [Owner](/idea_management_roles/#owner)